Bernadette van Wijk

 I completed my PhD in November 2012 at the VU University Amsterdam under supervision of Prof. Andreas Daffertshofer.
 Please email me if you are interested in receiving a copy of my thesis Neural synchronization within and between regions of the motor system.

 After my PhD I moved to London to work with Dr. Vladimir Litvak on cross-frequency coupling.
 Here I looked at simultaneous MEG and LFP recordings from the subthalamic nucleus in Parkinson's disease patients.
-I am continuing this line of work as a postdoc within the research group of Prof. Andrea Kühn at the Charité in Berlin.
+I then continued this line of work as a postdoc within the research group of Prof. Andrea Kühn at the Charité in Berlin.

 Currently, I am a Marie Curie Research Fellow within the Integrative Model-based Cognitive Neuroscience Research Unit led by Prof. Birte Forstmann at the University of Amsterdam.
 Currently, I am based again at the Department of Human Movement Sciences at the VU University Amsterdam.